calvin-mcd/Kestrel47/README.md

  40s keyboard inspired by the TG4x. sandwich style case with midlayers case.
 Supports Bluetooth enabled micro controllers with use of this [power button](https://tech.alpsalpine.com/e/products/detail/SSSS811101/) as well as smd and throughhole style diodes.

+ *The Firmware is currently NOT FUNCTIONAL, DO NOT USE THE INCLUDED FILES!!!*

  concept, case design and firmware by Falconloft#4615, pcb design by Calvin#0563

 ## Layout